 Wai Puna is a theory of Maori water safety developed by Dr Chanel Phillips (Ngāti Hine, Ngāpuhi), co-director of Te Koronga Indigenous Science Research Themes.
 Dr Phillips' work in this area culminated in her PhD entitled A Journey to Belonging: Explorations of Māori Perspectives of Water Safety which analysed Māori oral narratives such as pūrākau (creation stories), mōteatea (chants), karakia (incantations), whakataukī (proverbs) and pepeha (tribal aphorisms) to better understand water safety and drowning prevention from a Māori perspective and help reduce the high drowning rate of Māori in Aotearoa.

-The ACC Kia Maanu Kia Ora (KMKO) water safety programme is a two year pilot, funded by ACC in collaboration with Water Safety New Zealand and Tangaroa Ara Rau.
+The ACC Kia Maanu Kia Ora (KMKO) water safety programme is a two year pilot (2019 - 2021), funded by ACC in collaboration with Water Safety New Zealand and Tangaroa Ara Rau.
 Its objective is to identify what is effective to help reduce Māori drownings.

 The programme is using Dr Chanel Phillips’ Wai Puna water safety framework, in programme delivery and evaluation.
 Read about the kaupapa of Wai Puna here.

-Eleven kaupapa Maori education and skills programmes have been selected to deliver a wide range of water safety programmes targeting various demographics, regions and activities over the period between October 2019 and May 2020.
+In 2019/20 eleven kaupapa Maori education and skills programmes were funded to deliver a wide range of water safety programmes targeting various demographics, regions and activities.
+These are detailed below.

 Te Whare Wananga o Awanuiarangi